Table of Contents

 14. Gorgeous old buildings

-When I think of ex-communist countries, I can’t help but visualise grey concrete blocks.
-I couldn’t have been more wrong with Bratislava.
+Do you visualise grey concrete blocks when you think of ex-communist countries?
+Think again!
 Sure, there are a few of these around but the city centre is full of charming townhouses painted pink, blue and yellow.

 15. Hipster food markets